thonatt/CSL/README.md

 + The possibility to use C++ as meta language for generic shader generation.

 CSL requires a C++14 compliant compiler.
 It built successfully using Visual Studio (Windows), Clang (Windows, Linux, Apple), and GCC (Linux, Apple).
-CSL does not require any external dependency as it relies only on the STL and some [Boost Preprocessor files](https://github.com/thonatt/CSL/blob/master/src/boost/headers_used.txt) which are included in the repo.
+CSL does not require any external dependency as it relies only on the C++ Standard Library and some [Boost Preprocessor files](https://github.com/thonatt/CSL/blob/master/src/boost/headers_used.txt) which are included in the repo.

 This repo contains the [CSL source files](https://github.com/thonatt/CSL/tree/master/src/csl).
 It also contains a [shader suite application](https://github.com/thonatt/CSL/tree/master/src/shader_suite/), which shows several CSL shaders, from didactic examples to more complex shaders such as [Dolphin's ubershaders](https://github.com/thonatt/CSL/blob/master/src/shader_suite/shaders/dolphin.cpp).
 The application can be built using for example CMake.